iGrid Control - Distinctive Features

 7. Sort types and multi-column sorting

-The important thing is that when you sort iGrid by several columns, the control can mark the sorted columns by numerated sort icons to help you to understand which columns are sorted first:
+The important thing is that when you sort iGrid by several columns, the control can mark the sorted columns with numerated sort icons to help you to understand which columns are sorted first:

 8. Useful methods to automate important everyday tasks

-Our ActiveX grid provides you with a lot of methods and properties to automate common tasks or which allow you to adjust the view of iGrid to your needs.
+10Tec iGrid provides you with a lot of methods and properties to automate common tasks.
 Among them are:

 9. Virtual mode and effective memory management

 iGrid supports virtual mode when it requests new rows whenever they need to be displayed.
-This allows you to add rows as they are required and dramatically speed up your apps if you need say to browse remote data sets when the time to retrieve data is sensible. iGrid's virtual mode is smart - the rows are requested only once and remain in the memory the whole grid lifetime.
+This allows you to add rows as they are required and dramatically speed up your apps when you browse remote data when the time to retrieve them is sensible. iGrid's virtual mode is smart - the rows are requested only once and remain in the memory until you close the form with iGrid.

-iGrid allocates memory for its data using the technology of dynamic pages, and it has its own memory manager you can change the parameters of to optimize these operations.
-It enables you to reduce the time taken to add rows to huge grids by up to ten times.
+iGrid allocates memory for its data using the technology of dynamic pages.
+The control has its own memory manager with adjustable parameters to optimize these operations.
+This allows you to reduce the amount of time needed to add rows to huge grids by up to ten times.

 10. Property grid emulation

-You can combine all the iGrid features to create a powerful grid interface.
-One of good examples of this is a so called PropertyGrid control.
+You can combine all the iGrid features to create powerful grid-based interfaces.
+One of good examples of this is a so-called PropertyGrid control.
 Below is a screenshot of the Property Editor demo written with the help of our iGrid: